 - Identifying key internal and external stakeholders

 - Partnering with community organisations to provide training and awareness-raising workshops.

-ANROWS is providing support to each of the five sites to incorporate the action research processes into their monitoring and evaluation work.
-The trial sites plan and implement activities and collect data on their effectiveness and impact.
+ANROWS is providing support to each of the five trial sites to incorporate action research processes into their monitoring and evaluation work.
+The trial sites plan and implement activities and collect data on the activities’ effectiveness and impact.
 They then use the data to reflect on how the activities can be improved in the future.
 This approach helps build the capacity of local governments to undertake basic research and incorporate evaluation processes into their work.

 ANROWS is contracted to provide the following to the trial sites:

-- Support to use an action research approach to evaluation.
+- Support an action research approach to evaluation.

 - Develop a feedback mechanism to support the ongoing review and refinement of the toolkit during the trial phase.

 - Establish and support a Community of Practice (CoP) between the sites to facilitate information sharing and collaboration.